Asia Bibi blasphemy case: International reaction and response

 Australia: Peter Dutton, Minister for Home Affairs, said that Australia will offer asylum to Noreen.

 Acquittal upheld (January 2019)

 On 29 January 2019, Pakistan's Supreme Court upheld the acquittal on blasphemy charges and ruled that she was now free to leave Pakistan, where she was facing death threats, and join members of her family who were (according to unconfirmed reports) already abroad.
 Violent protests erupted across Pakistan, demanding the execution of the judge and Noreen.
-While her lawyer, who escaped to Germany, said that Asia was in Canada, others allege that she was being held in a secret location in Islamabad and that it is not clear when she would leave or where she would go.
+While her lawyer, who escaped to Germany, said that Noreen was in Canada, others allege that she was being held in a secret location in Islamabad and that it is not clear when she would leave or where she would go.

 France, Spain, the Netherlands, Germany, Italy, and Australia were among the countries who offered her asylum.

-In the Pakistani city of Faizabad, fifty-five people were arrested during a protest of the decision to uphold the Supreme Court's acquittal decision.
+At the Faizabad Interchange in Islamabad, fifty-five people were arrested during a protest of the decision to uphold the Supreme Court's acquittal decision.